-PMBA-8050 Introduction to Calculus
+PMBA-8050 Introduction to Calculus 1.5 credits (P)

 This course has been designed to prepare students for courses in the MBA program in which calculus is used.
 Topics include limits, derivatives, functions of two or more independent variables and maxima and minima in one and two independent variable(s).